 Around Sankt-Peterburg

-This is the view from one of the upper floors of the Hermitage.
-Yes, out an open window in one of the world's greatest art museums.
+Above you see the view from one of the upper floors of the Hermitage.
+Yes, we're lookign out an open window in one of the world's greatest art museums.
 The infrastructure is a bit faulty.

 This is the Church of the Resurrection on the Spilled Blood.